Slesa/launchy/trunk/Launchy_QT/readme.txt

 .
 Tyler's new skin
 .
 Plugin event of Launchy coming forward.
 Plugins should be allowed to provide search results at that time.
 .
 Append to file plugin or .bat file or something
+.
+Add extra characters for hotkey
+.
+Use environment variables and use them by default in Launchy (for runner's cmd too)

+Low priority:
+.
+Allow multiple directory selection for file extensions .
+Can get rid of extra data in alternatives item's if I clear the items after options exits

+Done?
+.
+Make sure skin and alpha are always together (seem to separate at launch) .
+Use old style dropdown

 For next alpha: